paultyng/terraform-provider-openstack/docs/resources/db_instance_v1.md

 * `size` - (Required) Specifies the volume size in GB.
 Changing this creates new instance.

 * `volume_type` - (Optional) Specifies the volume type to use.
-You can list the available volume types on your system by using the `cinder type- list` command.
 If you want to specify a volume type, you must also specify a volume size.
 Changing this creates new instance.

 * `availability_zone` - (Optional) The availability zone of the instance.